lbogdanskiDev/10xdevs-B2Proof/.docs/prd.md

 Description: As a creator I want to be able to delete a brief to free up space for new briefs within the limit Acceptance Criteria:

-- Delete button available on brief list and in detail view
+- Delete button available in detail view
 - System displays confirmation modal before deletion
 - Brief is permanently deleted from system (hard delete)
 - Brief deletion also deletes all related comments